Watergate East - North & South Lobbies

 Designed by noted post-war Italian architect Luigi Moretti, the Watergate Complex design began in 1960 and construction was completed in 1971.
 The first building, Watergate East, was formally dedicated in October 1965.

-The complex was one of Washington’s most iconic addresses even before the notorious events around the 1972 break-in; at its opening, Watergate East became the most sought-after living location in the city.
+The complex was one of Washington’s most iconic addresses even before the notorious events around the 1972 break-in; at its opening, Watergate East became the most sought-after residential location in the city.

 Sited on a prominent bend in the Potomac River, the curvilinear geometry of the building takes as much from the natural river and shoreline landscape as it does from L’Enfant’s classic plan for the city.